EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 The security of the protocol requires the MAC to cover the identity of the signer.
 Hence the message authenticating functionality of the authenticated encryption in EDHOC is critical: authenticated encryption MUST NOT be replaced by plain encryption only, even if authentication is provided at another level or through a different mechanism.

 Party U and V must make sure that unprotected data and metadata do not reveal any sensitive information.
 This also applies for encrypted data sent to an unauthenticated party.
-In particular, it applies to ID_CRED_V, UAD_1, and UAD_2 in the asymmetric case, and UAD_1 and KID in the symmetric case.
+In particular, it applies to UAD_1, ID_CRED_V, and UAD_2 in the asymmetric case, and KID, and UAD_1 in the symmetric case.
 The communicating parties may therefore anonymize KID.

-Using the same KID, ID_CRED_V, or unprotected application data in several EDHOC sessions allows passive eavesdroppers to correlate the different sessions.
+Using the same KID or UAD_1 in several EDHOC sessions allows passive eavesdroppers to correlate the different sessions.
 Another consideration is that the list of supported algorithms may be used to identify the application.

 Party U and V must also make sure that unauthenticated data does not trigger any harmful actions.
-In particular, this applies to UAD_1 in the asymmetric case, and UAD_1 and KID in the symmetric case.
+In particular, this applies to UAD_1 in the asymmetric case, and KID and UAD_1 in the symmetric case.

 As described in {{SIGMA}}, peer awareness is provided to Party V, but not to Party U.